Saket789/Machine-Coding/README.md

 **The Challenge**

-Rent different kinds of vehicles such as cars and bikes.
+A Company is starting a new vehicle rental service called RentKar.
+In this service, we will rent different kinds of vehicles such as cars and bikes.

 **Features:**